 How Trees Are Beneficial In Landscaping

 When planning for a beautifully landscaped yard, you consider all of the plants and flowers that you desire, but sometimes trees are forgotten.
 Trees protect the atmosphere and the environment of an area.
 They can be pleasing to the eye while offering much-needed nutrients to other plant life.
 Humans benefit greatly from the many resources provided by trees.
-One of the significant benefits of having trees as part of your landscape is the climate control.
+One of the significant benefits of having trees as part of your landscape is climate control.
 The atmosphere is full of excess carbon dioxide which can pose a potential danger.
 The trees absorb the elements, remove the carbon, and releases the oxygen back into the atmosphere.

 Trees also help to cleanse the air by absorbing the gases in many pollutants, and many other odors

 The trees trap and filter these gases in the leaves and bark, and contain them to protect human, animal, and plant life.
 These pollutants are ammonia, nitrogen oxide, ozone, and sulfur dioxide.
-Trees can also help cool the city, streets, and homes by providing shade.
+It can also help cool the city, streets, and homes by providing shade.
 Ample trees in an area can bring the temperature down by at least ten degrees.
 Trees are known to conserve energy.
-By having a landscaped yard with trees place strategically in the right places, the house will remain cool, thus eliminating the need for high power usage of the air conditioner.
+By having a landscaped yard with it place strategically in the right places, the house will remain cool, thus eliminating the need for high power usage of the air conditioner.